How to Increment Numbers in Excel

 In addition to using the fill handle and fill command, you can also use formulas to increment numbers in Excel.
 The two most common functions used are the ‘=ROW()’ function and the ‘=INDEX()’ function.

-The ‘=ROW()’ function returns the row number of the cell, and when dragged down, Excel automatically increments the row number.
-For example, if you enter ‘=ROW ()’ in cell A1 and drag it down to A3, the formula will fill out as follows:
+The ‘=ROW()’ function returns the row number of the cell it sits in, and when dragged down, Excel automatically increments the row number because the cell reference moves.
+For example, if you enter ‘=ROW()’ in cell A1 and drag it down to A3, the formula stays the same in each cell but each one returns a different value:

 The ‘=INDEX()’ function can also be used to create a sequential list of numbers.
 Start by entering the initial value you want to start with.
 For example, in A1, enter ‘1’.
 In cell A2, enter the following formula: